 The Land Trust rents approximately 80 acres of land including barns and storage buildings for farming and other agricultural activities.
-The lease has a 60-month term ending December 31, 2021.
-Payments of \$4.800 are due annually.
+The lease had a 60-month term ended December 31, 2021.
+Payments of \$4,800 were due annually.
+In December 2021, the lease was renewed for another 60-month term and amended to change lease payments to quarterly payments of \$1,350.
+The amended lease allows the Land Trust to approve certain work projects to be performed by the tenants in lieu of rent payments.